 5] Check if your Cortana is working.
 Some have reported that Cortana went dead after upgrading.
 See this post if Cortana is not working.
 The Note which appears below the image there may help you.

-7] Open Windows Defender settings.
+7] Open Windows Defender Security Center settings.
 If you use it as your default antivirus, you may want to check the Enhanced Notifications settings and familiarize yourself with the Offline Scan feature.
-If you use a third-party antivirus software, you want to turn on Limited Periodic Scanning.
-In Windows 10 v1703 you will have to open Windows Defender Security Center.
+If you use third-party antivirus software, you want to turn on Defender Periodic Scanning.

 9] Enable the Use my sign in info to automatically finish setting up my device after an update setting for Windows Update.

 10] Boostland mentions in the Comments section that his System Restore got disabled.
 So please check if your System Restore function is disabled.
 If it is, you need to enable System Restore right away, as it is a very useful feature.